All Episodes

 Look it up, folks.

-I, as your host know of this treaty.
+I, as your host, know of this treaty.

-Raise original pizza.
+Ray's original pizza.

 Well, I'm catching all kinds of flack now from the health nuts.

-Uh dear Rush, are you saying you don't think the sun causes skin cancer?
+Dear Rush, are you saying you don't think the sun causes skin cancer?

 I think you know not what you say.

-Now he constantly has to go to the doctor to have biopsies done mostly on his face, arms, and no, I'm not saying that I that this that the sun doesn't cause cancer.
+Now he constantly has to go to the doctor to have biopsies done mostly on his face, arms.

-I'm saying that we have created a scare climate about the sun, and people are are afraid to go out in it at all unless they're all covered up and some people have you know sensitivities to it and so forth, but I'm just saying the sun is where we get vitamin D. Keep all this in context.
+I'm saying that we have created a scare climate about the sun, and people are afraid to go out in it at all unless they're all covered up.

-Uh what I wanted to say was that I think that the amnesty bill, the reason why it tastes so bad, is that it's just the essence of liberalism.
+What I wanted to say was that I think that the amnesty bill, the reason why it tastes so bad, is that it's just the essence of liberalism.

-It's an accelerated case of of liberalism.
+It's an accelerated case of liberalism.

-It's it's all of it at once.
+It's all of it at once.

 And adding pain to this is the fact that Republicans are helping push it along.